Annual Professional Performance Review (APPR)

 Consistent with the Family Educational Rights and Privacy Act (FERPA), the district has designated certain categories of personally identifiable student information that it may release without prior written consent.
 This is known as “directory information.”
 The purpose of doing this is to enable student activities and accomplishments to be publicized and for the creation of publications such as the annual yearbook, programs for graduations, concerts and other special events, sports activity sheets and honor roll or recognition lists.
 Achievements are typically publicized on the school website, and through school district social media, releases to the local media and official district publications.
 Directory information can also be disclosed to outside organizations without a parent’s prior written consent.
 Outside organizations include, but are not limited to, companies that manufacture class rings or publish yearbooks.

-If you do not want any or all of these types of information released pertaining to your child without your prior written consent, please send this request in writing to Assistant Superintendent Michele Downing by the beginning of the school year.
+If you do not want any or all of these types of information released pertaining to your child without your prior written consent, please send this request in writing to the child’s building principal.

 While the district will honor the request of any parent who has submitted written notification opting their child out of the release of directory information, the district is not responsible for media that cover news happenings, sporting events, or other school events that are open to the public, such as plays and musical performances.